ApertureLab/Magento-Mailjet/README.md

 License
 ----------

-*Narno_Mailjet* is released under the terms of the [Open Software License 3.0](http://opensource.org/licenses/OSL-3.0).
+Released under the terms of the [Open Software License 3.0](http://opensource.org/licenses/OSL-3.0).

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,